 Now I didn’t just start making that noise when puppies were scattered all over our property and expect these puppies to coming running as fast as they could.
 I built up this valuable (potentially life saving) lesson over the past month.
 Starting with recalling a very short distance…from their beds to their dinner dish.
 It was followed with strategically planned layers of learning.
 However to the puppies…it is just a series of coincidences that has lead them to learning a lesson they want to continue to repeat.
 No matter where they are, no matter what they are doing…when they hear their recall word or noise, it means amazing things are about to happen!

-I am working on another video showing how training with “coincidences” works for teaching the retrieve.
-I will have that one available next Monday (although Wiggins does give you a sneak peak in the recall video above:)).
+I have another video showing how training with “coincidences” works for teaching the retrieve.
+(Wiggins does give you a sneak peak in the recall video above:)).

 Today I am grateful for this amazing litter of puppies that I continue to learn from so that I may in turn share my lessons with each of you.